 A series LLC is a collection of LLCs that operates under the umbrella of a master LLC.
 While each LLC in the series is part of the larger company, this business structure also keeps each LLC financially insulated from the others.

-Alabama, Delaware, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Tennessee, Texas, Utah, Wisconsin, and Wyoming, along with the District of Columbia and Puerto Rico.
+Alabama, Arkansas, Delaware, Illinois, Indiana, Iowa, Kansas, Minnesota*, Missouri, Montana, Nevada, North Dakota*, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin*, and Wyoming, along with the District of Columbia and Puerto Rico.

-If your business operates in a state which does not recognize the series LLC, then we prefer to create a separate LLC for each of your rental properties.
+If your business operates in a state which does not recognize the series LLC, or if you want to use a more time-tested and legally consistent entity, then we prefer to create a separate LLC for each of your rental properties.
 While this can be a hassle compared to the other options, we’re not huge fans of grouping all of your properties into one LLC, because they will all share liability.

 When Should I Form My Real Estate LLC?